Download This Sample

 - On June 16, 1775, after the Colonial forces found out about the plan of the British to deploy troops from Boston to siege nearby hills, 1200 colonial militiamen worked on camp fortifications on top of Breed’s Hill under the command of Colonel William Prescott.

-- Their force was made up from the soldiers of Prescott, Putnam, James Frye, and Ebenezer Bridge, and the unit was commanded by Thomas Knowlton.
+- Their force was made up of the soldiers of Prescott, Putnam, James Frye, and Ebenezer Bridge, and the unit was commanded by Thomas Knowlton.

 - This enabled them to overlook Boston and the Charlestown Peninsula.